Group Network Hawkes Process: GROUP NETWORK HAWKES PROCESS

 \subsection{Network Hawkes Process with Latent Group Structures}

-{In this section, we extend the classical Hawkes process model to the network setting with a latent group structure.
-Consider a network with $m$ nodes, where {the relationships among the nodes are characterized by an adjacency matrix $A = (a_{ij})\in\mR^{m\times m}$, with $a_{ij} = 1$ indicating that the $i$th node {follows} the $j$th node and $a_{ij} = 0$ suggesting otherwise.
-By convention, we do not allow self-connected nodes, i.e., $a_{ii} = 0$.} To account for potential heterogeneity in the network nodes, we assume that the nodes in the network belong to $G$ homogeneous latent groups in the sense that nodes within the same group share the same node-specific characteristics and interactions with nodes from other groups.
+{In this section, we extend the classical Hawkes process to the network setting with a latent group structure.
+Consider a network with $m$ nodes, where {the relationships among the nodes are represented by an adjacency matrix $A = (a_{ij})\in\mR^{m\times m}$, with $a_{ij} = 1$ if the $i$th node {follows} the $j$th node and $a_{ij} = 0$ if otherwise.
+By convention, we do not allow self-connected nodes, i.e., $a_{ii} = 0$.} To account for potential heterogeneity of network nodes, we assume that the nodes in the network belong to $G$ latent groups where nodes within the same group share the same node-specific characteristics and interactions with nodes from other groups.